 These Midea dishwashers come with a three-year warranty.

 Are Midea dishwashers worth the money?

-Midea’s dishwasher range costs between $600 and $1,600 depending on the model type and size of the dishwasher, putting it in the low to mid-price range in comparison to the rest of the market.
-Midea’s line up comes with a range of features you’d expect from any dishwasher, and various cycles to choose from such as quick and automatic.
-They also have pretty low operating noise levels with a delay start function available, so you can make use of the off-peak electricity tariffs.
 With a range of sizes on offer, Midea might have a dishwasher for you, especially if you’re looking for something portable or something that can squeeze in those small spaces.
+Midea’s range of dishwashers generally costs between $699 and $1,999, depending on the model type and size of the dishwasher, putting it in the low to mid-price range in comparison to the rest of the market.
+Midea’s line-up comes with a range of features you’d expect from any dishwasher, and various cycles to choose from such as quick and automatic.
+They also have pretty low operating noise levels with a delay-start function available, so you can make use of the off-peak electricity tariffs.

-As with most major appliances, you’re investing for the long term, so it might pay to spend more upfront and recoup the costs with lower electricity bills later on.
-However, if you can’t fit anything larger in your kitchen then you may need to settle with it despite the downfalls, although you may think any potential downfall is better than washing the dishes by hand!
+As with most major appliances, you’re investing for the long term, so it might be worth spending more upfront and recouping the costs with lower electricity bills later on.
+But, if you can’t fit anything larger in your kitchen then you may need to settle with it despite the downfalls.

 To compare other brands, follow the link below to our annual dishwasher ratings to see what Aussies think of the major brands in the market.